gx9702/UA-TypeRepository/Core/Part4/Services/TranslateBrowsePathsToNodeIdsRequest/readme.md

 <!-- datatype -->
 ## TranslateBrowsePathsToNodeIdsRequest
+Translates one or more paths in the server address space.
 <!-- end of description -->
 The fields of the TranslateBrowsePathsToNodeIdsRequest DataType are defined in the following table: